simphotonics/simulated_annealing/example/ANNEALING_SCHEDULE.md

 and can be used as an argument when constructing objects of a type that extends the abstract class [`Simulator`][SimulatorClass].

-The annealing schedule show below (figure on the left, red line) consists of a monotonically decreasing exponential sequence with 750 elements, start value T<sub>start</sub> = 1902.4 and end value T<sub>end</sub> = 1e-3.
+The annealing schedule show below (figure on the left, red line) consists of a monotonically decreasing exponential sequence with start value T<sub>start</sub> = 0.3673892633, end value T<sub>end</sub> = 0.0000017939, and with 750 steps.
 The simulated annealing temperature schedule can be specified via the [`Simulator`][SimulatorClass] constructor parameters `temperatureSequence` and `iterations`.

 The green curve represents the first component of the perturbation magnitudes **dPosition**